cpw2n5/gls/src/docs/deployment.md

 2. Add the following variables for Production and Preview environments:
    - `PLAUSIBLE_DOMAIN`: getlifesorted.com
    - `GOOGLE_ANALYTICS_ID`: Your Google Analytics ID
+   - `SITE_URL`: https://getlifesorted.com (for production) or your preview URL
+   - `ENABLE_ADS`: "true" or "false" to toggle ad display
+   - `ENABLE_NEWSLETTER`: "true" or "false" to toggle newsletter features
    - Any other API keys or environment-specific variables

+These environment variables are used by the Astro build process and affect site functionality.
+Make sure to set them for both Production and Preview environments as needed.

 ### Caching and Performance